dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

     repeatedly compounding (which happens if you just blindly delay irrespective of when you start delaying).

-You can use the following two building blocks:
+You can use the following two building blocks (these are in `00-test-sw-uart/cycle-util.h`):

     // delay <n> cycles assuming we started counting cycles at time
     // <start>.